hamletc1602/AuthorSite/README.md

 This template creates all the infrastructure necessary to host a mostly static website from an S3 bucket, with the following enhancements:

+- Cloaking of .html extensions on page urls.
+- Custom 404 page (returns to index.html).
-- Built-in target for email feeback forms.
+- Built-in target for feeback email forms.
 - Built-in forwarder to the Amazon store for the user's country.
-- HTTPS support, and Cloaking of .html extensions on page urls.
-- Custom 'page not found' handling.
+- Websites can be generated from eisting templates, or existing files uploaded to the site.
+- Website files are generated to a test site first, automatically promoted to the live site with one button click.
-- Creates a unique access key pair for uploading files to only this website's bucket.
+- Creates a unique key pair for uploading files to only this website's test site bucket.

-What this template does NOT do, is provide any website code.
-You will need to upload the html files and images that describe your website (perhaps created with tools lke [HUGO](https://gohugo.io/) or [Jekyll](https://jekyllrb.com/)) to the site's S3 bucket.
+The template requires a few data values to be entered:

+**DomainName**: The URL for this site.
+It must be one of the existing hosted domains in your acount, or a subdomain of one of them.

+**DomainZoneId**: The Hosted Zone ID of the hosted zone for the domain name entered above.
+This value can be found in the Route53 service, by clicking on the hosted zone and opening the Hosted Zone Details section.

+**FeedbackEmail**: The email address where you would like to receive feedback emails from this site.
+When you build the stack this address will recieve a registration confirmation email that you will need to respond to in order for feedback emails to be sent.

+**SiteGenerator**: This field determines the generator that will be used to create your website code.
+Only one generator is currenlly provided: 'braevitae-pub:AutoSite/lambdas/authorsite.zip' If you want to upload your own raw content to the site (perhaps created with tools lke [HUGO](https://gohugo.io/) or [Jekyll](https://jekyllrb.com/)), just enter this default value (authorsite), but you can also define your own generator function, place it's code archive in a bucket accessible to the user runnng execting the stack.

+## AWS Amplify

-This fills a simillar role to AWS Amplify, but with less $/GB for data transfer since it works directly with Cloud Front, and it's designed for local file generation so you don't need to pay Amazon for build time.
+This fills a simillar role to AWS Amplify, but with less $/GB for data transfer since it works directly with Cloud Front / S3, and provides existing site generation templates.
+It's limited to mainly to a single style of author/artist site for now, but there's room to define your own templates and generator functions.

 ## Requirements